In this article:

 Locking contributions

-If you choose to Lock contributions, employees can’t change their contribution amount per pay period.
+If you choose to Lock contributions, both existing and new employees can't change their contribution amount per pay period.
 This can help you limit frequent changes to your payroll.

 Tenure-based assignments